erick805/rickylau-dev/content/blog/debug/index.md

 ![](2019-09-07-21-32-07.png)

-My terminal is telling me there is something wrong with line _18_ and particularly the `console.log(pet)` as indicated by two red arrows.
+Our terminal is telling us there is something wrong with `console.log(pet)` as indicated by two red arrows.

 This brings us to our final acronym D.

 ##D - Double check if you have any infinite logic and/or within the right scope

-This is often forgotten and so detrimental because sometimes we don’t see our ourputs or even worse our laptop overloads.
+This is often forgotten and so detrimental because sometimes we don’t see our outputs or even worse our laptop overloads.

 **This can simply be because of a poorly scoped and misplaced console.log() that is causing a parsing error or an infinite loop in our code.**

-In our case, this is a poorly scoped `console.log()`, because my linter is yelling at me.
-Which bounces us back to point C - _clean your code environment first_.
+In our case, this is a poorly scoped `console.log()` because our linter is yelling at me. - C - _clean your code environment_

-I realized in JSX, you have to `console.log()` inside curly brackets, so I moved my `console.log()` inside my key property and replace the logic inside with a pet string comma delimited by a `pet` variable to easily label my `console.log()`.
+I realized in JSX, you have to `console.log()` inside curly brackets, so I moved our `console.log()` inside our key property and replace the logic inside with a pet string comma delimited by a `pet` variable to easily label our `console.log()`.

 ```js
 16 <button type="button onClick={adoptPet}> Adopt Me! </button>